 Signup/Sign In

-Bounded or Guided Transmission Media
+Bounded or Wired Transmission Medium

-A signal travelling along any of these media is directed and contained by the physical limits of the medium.
+A signal travelling along any of these medium is directed and contained by the physical limits of the medium.
 Twisted-pair and coaxial cable use metallic (copper) conductors that accept and transport signals in the form of electric current.
 Optical fibre is a cable that accepts and transports signals in the form of light.

-Twisted Pair Cable
+1. Twisted Pair Cable

 This cable is the most commonly used and is cheaper than others.
 It is lightweight, cheap, can be installed easily, and they support many different types of network.
 Some important points :